MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/deploy-viva-sales-d365.md

 Sales Copilot is a generally available app that's part of Dynamics 365 Sales Enterprise and Premium.
 [Watch this short video to learn more.](https://www.youtube.com/watch?v=hfDPogeGTHk)

-A Microsoft 365 Enterprise or Office 365 for Enterprise product license is required to use the Sales Copilot app in Outlook and Microsoft Teams.
+A Microsoft 365 for Enterprise or Office 365 for Enterprise product license is required to use the Sales Copilot app in Outlook and Microsoft Teams.

 ### How does Sales Copilot work?